xionghuichen/RLAssistant/README.md

 - We have a table named "demo_task", which is the root directory of log/archive_tester/checkpoint/code/results.

-### Tools to Operate the Database
+### Tools to Manage the Database

-In standard database systems, the common used operations to manage a database is adding, deleting modifying and querying.
-We also give similar tools to manage RLA database.
+In standard database systems, the commonly used operations to manage a database are adding, deleting modifying, and querying.
+We also give similar tools to manage the RLA database.

 Adding:
-1. RLA.easy_log.tester.exp_manager is a global object to create an experiments and manger the data in the process of experiments.
+1. RLA.easy_log.tester.exp_manager is a global object to create experiments and manger the data in the process of experiments.
 2. RLA.easy_log.logger is a module to add recorded variables.
 3. RLA.easy_log.simple_mat_plot is a module to construct other data like figures or videos